Best Way To Cut Cable

 - Check your gaming system and Blu-ray player.
 My Wii is probably a decade old and I can stream Netflix and Hulu on it to my television.
 So if you have a half way decent gaming system or a Blu-ray player you likely will be able to stream as well already.

 - Try an HDMI cable.
 While it may seem basic this is probably the easiest way after the antenna.
 If your computer, laptop or chrome book has an HDMI port and so does your TV you are in business.
 Just connect the two and anything you can watch on your computer you can watch on your television.
 With so many people doing live streaming you can even catch some stuff live.

 - Get the best Internet Deal you can without sacrificing speed.
 You will never get rid of cable if your internet speed isn’t good enough to stream video effectively.
 People who are smarter than me say you need a speed of atleast 10 megabits per second per TV set.
 My cable is around $70 a month and does everything I need it to- see if you can stick around that price as well.

 - Get a streaming device.
 If you still need an external streaming device you have a ton of options.
-These are the six most popular:
+These are the five most popular:

 - Amazon Fire Stick: This is what I use in my home and I love it.
 I just TELL it what I want to watch and it finds it.
 I was shocked to see I could tell it to find a show and it would pull up Hulu- I assumed it would only work in Amazon products.
 Enjoy tens of thousands of channels, apps, and Alexa skills including Netflix, Hulu, HBO NOW, YouTube, Amazon Video, NBC, WatchESPN, Disney, and more.
 It’s normal price is $39.99 so that is your price to beat.